DerekSelander/LOLzwagon/README.md

 Are you...

 * Looking to get a raise with the least amount of work possible?
-* Having to deal with a superior and explain to them (on numerous occassions...) that it's extremely difficult (if not impossible) to get past 95% of code completion in your repo?
+* Having to deal with a superior and explain to them on numerous occassions that it's extremely difficult (if not impossible) to get past 95% of code completion in your repo?
-* In an office argument with the backened team and you want them to learn by example by not sucking and finally doing TDD?
+* In an office argument with the backened team and you want them to learn by example of how good your codebase is compared to theirs?

 <h4>IF YOU SAID "YES" TO ANY OF THE ABOVE, THIS REPO IS FOR YOU!</h4>